Leonard-Litz Foundation will match every dollar donated by Dec 31. GIVE NOW!

 Work at Otc

 Artist In Residence

 This blog post comes from one of our first-time counselors, Allie.
 While Allie had many years of camp experience, this was her first time at Odyssey Teen Camp—and as she describes, it totally changed her view of what camp could really be for campers and staff alike.

-“At first, I didn’t know what to think.
-I was 22 years old, working at a summer camp that I had never been to before, with activities that I’ve never even heard of.
-Sure, I had plenty of camp experience, I grew up at camps, and worked at camps, and dreamed of having my own camp.
+At first, I didn’t know what to think.
+I was 22 years old, working at a summer camp that I had never been to before, with activities that I’d never even heard of.
+Sure, I had plenty of camp experience, I grew up at camps, worked at camps, and dreamed of having my own camp.
 I was a camp person.
 I had the same anxiety that I had every year starting camp.
 Would people like me?
 What if I forgot something?
 Would I make a good counselor?

-Early in the summer, I was walking with one of my coleaders back up to the unit after a long day of canoeing, survival skills, archery, slacklining, and acro-yoga.
+Early in the summer, I walked with one of my co-leaders back up to the unit after a long day of canoeing, survival skills, archery, slack-lining, and acro-yoga.
 I wanted to tell her something I noticed about how OTC had changed my outlook on life – about how I never really knew how big the little moments could be.
 However, I could tell her mind was busy with how exciting her day had been too.
 I began speaking anyway, “you know what I noticed…” She took a breath and said in the nicest way, “let’s just decompress for a moment.”
 We walked back in silence as the excitement of the day swirled in our minds.
 By the time we made it back to the cabin, I noticed that I had taken in another one of those little, big moments.
 In the silent walk under the stars at OTC I learned for the first time, at 22 years old, that it’s okay to just “take a moment.”